Close Menu

 She uses big gestures, exaggerated expressions, and full physical energy.

-That’s why it stuck.
+That is why it stuck.

-That’s why he stood up straight and smiled and actually learned.
+That is why he stood up straight and smiled and actually learned.

 One thing my daughter did instinctively that deserves its own moment: she used roleplay.

-She didn’t lecture him about respect.
+She did not lecture him about respect.

 She created an experience, and inside that experience, the value made sense.

 Give your toddler a role.
-Give them a job.

 Let them feel the weight of something meaningful, even if that something is a pink backpack.